 Business Leased Lines continue to grow in popularity with the biggest increase in use now seen with small businesses.
-This has been aided by the governments gigabit voucher scheme which is helping make dedicated lines more cost effective & allowing small business operations to future proof & perform optimally at peak times.
+This has been aided by the governments’ gigabit voucher scheme which is helping make dedicated leased lines cost less & allowing small business operations to future proof & perform optimally at peak times.
 They also come with a wide range of contract terms and industry leading SLA’s.

 So, Why do business leased line costs vary so much?

 Well in the UK there are a few main providers who own all the fibre core networks- These are BT, Virgin media business, TalkTalk, Colt & SSE.
 All other leased line providers effectively resell that fibre & manage the leased line connection.

 Most leased line providers will sell customers a fully managed leased line which means you would get dedicated internet access that is secure & private complete with a managed router.

 This will also come with guaranteed service levels and fix time.
 However, they can also sell wires only if you had the staff & capability of running the line & monitoring the network yourself.

 The biggest & best known provider is BT & when it comes to getting a quote BT leased line costs can often be higher than others selling BT.
 BT business & Virgin media are the owners of most of the fibre in the UK & both have the ability to go very low on quotes if they really want to win the business.

 However, both are giants in telecoms & not short of customers already so they tend to keep margins high, which is another reason it pays to do a comparison to guarantee you get the lowest leased line cost.